pulse0ne/AstroMFD/README.md

 1. The desktop app runs an HTTP + WebSocket server on a configurable port (default 11011)
 2. Mobile devices connect via browser to `http://<your-ip>:<port>`
 3. Button presses on the mobile client are sent over WebSocket
-4. The Rust backend translates them into virtual joystick inputs or keyboard events
+4. The Rust backend translates them into virtual joystick inputs (vJoy on windows, evdev on linux) or keyboard events (linux only)

 ## Configuration